 - How To Overcome Writer’s Block When It Persists

 As I said earlier—and it’s worth repeating—the sooner you act, the easier it is to overcome writer’s block.
-The last couple of tips are long-term remedies to go to when you get really stuck and the quick fixes won’t do the trick.
+Often the fix is quick but not always.
+The last couple of tips below are long-term remedies to go to when you get really stuck and the quick fixes won’t do the trick.

 TRY THESE BEFORE WRITER’S BLOCK HITS

 - When you sit down to write, promise to treat yourself to your favorite food after a day of writing.
 For me, this would be a few pieces of chocolate.
 Or maybe some chips.
 You’re motivating yourself to get off to a running start with your writing.
 Don’t overdo this or you’ll regret it next time you step on a scale.